 2. Next visually examine the damage to the circuit board.

 You want to make sure there are breaks to the arms that are soldered to the PCB board.
-If there are not, you have another problem and are part of group 2.
+If there are not, you have TOTALLY DIFFERENT problem and need what is called a NAND Recovery.

 Once you have observed there is indeed a broken connection between the stem and the PCB board, you need to make sure the pads are not lifted.